WalukaUI/git-basics-lab-phase-0/README.md

 # Git Basics Lab added by waluka

-## Learning Goals
+## Learning Goals edites by waluka

 - Understand how to complete assignments
 - Apply what you've learned about Git version control
 - Initialize a new Git repository
 - Stage and commit new content
-- Create a remote repository on GitHub
+- Create a remote repository on GitH
 - Connect the newly create local repository with the remote on GitHub

 ## Introduction